OUR MISSION, WHAT WE DO AND

 Downtown Red Deer is a vibrant, thriving, unique local experience for commerce and community

 To help diversify downtown Red Deer the Downtown Business Association is focused on:

 Your annual levy is calculated by The City of Red Deer on an annual basis based on the space occupied by the business and collectively, this amount makes up approximately 65% of the DBA annual budget.
 The budget is approved first by the DBA Board of Directors and then through Council.
 The remaining 35% of the budget is raised through contracts and grant funding to allow the DBA to deliver on the expectation of our businesses.

 Board of Directors

-The DBA succeeds due to the involvement and direction we receive from our volunteer Board of Directors.
-The Board operates under a governance model by ensuring the organization supports its objectives and fulfills its fiduciary (legal) obligations.
+The DBA succeeds due to the involvement of volunteer business owners who set the direction of the DBA through strategic planning and governance.
+The board of directors follows a governance model by ensuring the organization supports its objectives and fulfills its fiduciary (legal) obligations.
 The main purposes of the Board are to: